-Background images serve as a setting for your content, it is the canvas of which the artist creates and clearly plays a vital role in communicating your narrative.
-In this post, I will be using a few approaches to show you the different sentiments a background image can evoke.
-With each example, you will learn how applying different background image and background styles can have an effect your message.
+Background images serve as a setting for your content.
+It is the canvas of which the artist creates and plays a vital role in communicating your narrative.
+In this post, I will be showing you the different sentiments a background image can evoke.
+With each example, you will learn how to apply different background images and background styles, and how it affects your message.

 Backgrounds as an indication of your subject matter

-Here’s how the same copy used against different backgrounds can influence viewer’s perception of your content.
+The same copy, used against different backgrounds, can influence a viewer’s perception of your content.

-We can see that both backgrounds strike an impression of “lifestyle” when associated with the header “Stress and Health”.
-However, the image on the left indicates that the scope of the topic will be on the causes and risk factors due to its dark and dull color scheme and ‘sad’ icons.
-The image on the right on the other hand, may stress more on the solution as it has a brighter outlook and uses ‘active’ icons.
+We can see that both backgrounds strike an impression of “lifestyle” when associated with the header “Stress and Health.”
+However, the image on the bottom left indicates that the scope of the topic will be on the causes and risk factors due to its dark and dull color scheme.
+The image on the right on the other hand, may focus more on the solution as it has a brighter outlook and uses ‘active’ icons.

 Using images as background to reinforce your point

 The example on the right draws out the subject of safety tips for hitchhikers.
-This, on the other hand, brings out an impression of a dark and dangerous road, hence, it amplifies the message about the need to be safe..
+This, on the other hand, brings out an impression of a dark and dangerous road, so it amplifies the message about the need to be safe.

 This example shows us that an image can be perceived in many ways.
-To evoke different sentiments with background images, you just need to look for an image that can tell your story.
-You have access to over 400 photos in our magic.piktochart gallery or you can even upload some of your own high quality images to customize your infographics.
+You just need to look for an image that can tell your story.
+With access to over 400 photos in our gallery, you can even upload some of your own high quality images to customize your infographics.

 How to make background images look more professional

 Now, let’s get down to business.
 You have selected the right image to convey your key message.
-How do you make it look pretty and make sure your text stands out?
-There are a few very simple tricks that can be used to create a banner for your next email campaign, call-to-action for you signature or small visual to go along with your social media post.
+How do you make it look pretty and make your text stand out?
+There are a few very simple tricks that can be used to create a banner for your next email campaign, call-to-action for your signature, or small visuals to go along with your social media post.

 1. Create an additional layer to add effects to your photo